First, something about sound.

 driven mechanically at the position of the bass foot of the bridge,

 and the acceleration was measured.
-The graph gives the ratio for
+The graph gives the ratio of

 force to acceleration.
-If we were vibrating a small mass m, the
+If we were vibrating a small, localised mass, the

 resonant behaviour of the plate appears here: the acceleration